SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 <!-- <sup style="font-style:italic;">GPT-4-turbo</sup> -->

-> The sociological sense is used when discussing behavior or other sociological aspects: a group or movement may be a cult if it acts in ways that are illegal or otherwise unacceptable in a civilized society.
-[Sociological sense of the term cult.](https://www.cultdefinition.com/#cult-meanings-of-the-term-vary)
+> The sociological sense is used when discussing behavior or other sociological aspects: a group or movement may be a cult if it acts in ways that are illegal or otherwise unacceptable in a civilized society. &mdash; [Sociological sense of the term cult.](https://www.cultdefinition.com/#cult-meanings-of-the-term-vary)

 > The theological sense is used when discussing major religious differences: a group or movement is theologically a cult if it identifies itself as belonging to a mainstream, recognized religion — and yet rejects or otherwise violates one or more of the central, essential teachings of that religion. &mdash; [Theological sense of the term cult.](https://www.cultdefinition.com/#cult-meanings-of-the-term-vary)